Blooym/hermes/README.md

 # Hermes

-Named after the Greek god of travel, Hermes is a simple & lightweight file server that can automatically handle both local and remote filesystems using a variety of protocols.
+Hermes is a simple & lightweight file server that can serve files from from a variety of storage backends.

 > [!CAUTION]
 > **This project is made for me and my needs and no support will be offered to anyone trying to use it.**